JonJagger/cyber-dojo/readme.txt

 ------------------------------------------------------------------------
 CONTENTS
 ------------------------------------------------------------------------
-o) setting up a coding practice
+o) creating your coding dojo
-o) starting coding
+o) enter your coding dojo
 o) traffic lights
-o) dashboard review
+o) reviewing your coding dojo
       auto refresh?
       |60s| columns?
 o) reviewing the diffs
-o) resuming coding
+o) re-entering your coding dojo
 ------------------------------------------------------------------------
 o) adding a new exercise
 o) adding a new language